Second Year Torero Experiential Program (STEP)

 One of the major benefits of living on campus is the fully furnished apartments that offer convenient access to resident assistants and University Ministry members who are more than just residence staff.
 With such a wide range of resources, services and personal support offered, it’s no wonder why so many Toreros choose to stay on campus after their first-year living experience.

 Campus apartments are available for sophomore students, and the STEP program is housed in the Vistas and San Buenaventura.
 All apartments have wireless internet access and are cable ready with satellite TV hookups.
 Resident Ministers reside in the campus apartments along with area Community Directors and Resident Assistants.
-The apartments are very popular and are filled quickly each year by continuing students.
 Each resident has a chest of drawers, desk, desk chair, plus all units have a sofa and chair, dining table and chairs, and kitchens that include stoves and refrigerators.
 No small appliances, dishes, pans or utensils are provided.
 The room rates for all the apartment complexes include the cost of utilities and excellent wifi access.

 |Sample floor plan for a two-bedroom, two-bathroom apartment for four students:||Sample floor plan for a four-bedroom, two-bathroom apartment for four students:|